Spiritual travel is one of the popular options for retreats nowadays

 Fun fact!
 This temple gained international popularity when it was visited by United States President Barack Obama in 2016.

-Arguably one of the oldest pagodas in Saigon, Giac Lam Pagoda was constructed in 1744 by Lý Thụy Long.
+Arguably one of the oldest pagodas in Saigon, Giac Lam Pagoda was constructed in 1744 by a Chinese monk named Lý Thụy Long.
+It was then entrused to members of the Linji Zen Buddhist sect.
 Located in the Tan Binh District, this Buddhist pagoda is known for its simple yet eye-catching architecture, perfectly reflecting traditional Vietnamese pagoda design.
 The pagoda's name translates to "Feel the Woods" which is fitting given its peaceful surroundings and the calm it offers away from the noisy city.

 Giac Lam Pagoda - A place with unique Vietnamese traditional architecture